Clarification of Biblical Teachings

 Jesus was baptized as an adult:

-Matthew 3:15= Jesus was baptized by John the Baptist at the start of his ministry at the age of around 30.
-The fact that Jesus got baptized is a good example to his followers.
+Matthew 3:15 Jesus was baptized by John the Baptist at the start of his ministry at the age of around 30.
+The fact that Jesus was baptized is a good example to his followers.

-An example of the Holy Spirit being evident prior to baptism:
+An example of the Holy Spirit being evident before baptism:

-We can see from this that one can have the Holy Spirit, which is a mark of being saved, without baptism.
-Yet, even though they already had the Holy Spirit, Peter felt it was important that they get baptized.
+From this, we can see that one can have the Holy Spirit, a mark of being saved, without baptism.
+Yet, even though they already had the Holy Spirit, Peter felt it was vital that they get baptized.

 Support for getting rebaptized and as an act of obedience to your decision to believe in Christ:

-Acts 18:24-19:7= This is a very rich passage and has much that could be inferred from it in regards to getting baptized as a believer even if you were baptized earlier.
+Acts 18:24-19:7 This is a very rich passage with much that could be inferred from it regarding getting baptized as a believer even if you were baptized earlier.
 Please read the story for yourself.

-After they were baptized, Paul then laid his hands on them they received the Holy Spirit.
+After they were baptized, Paul then laid his hands on them, and they received the Holy Spirit.

 There is much to discern from this passage.
-First these people who were trying to follow Jesus did not yet have the Holy Spirit.
-In fact the verse just prior called these men disciples.
-Additionally, these men were baptized prior to this baptism they still had not received the Holy Spirit.
-John the Baptist’s baptism was one of repentance and his baptism referred to a time prior to Jesus death, resurrection, and ascension into heaven.
-In a very similar way, there are those that have been baptized in their past but when they were baptized they did not understand the Gospel or even know of the Holy Spirit.
+First, these people trying to follow Jesus still needed the Holy Spirit.
+The verse just prior called these men disciples.
+Additionally, these men were baptized before this baptism but still needed to receive the Holy Spirit.
+John the Baptist’s baptism was one of repentance, and his baptism referred to a time before Jesus’ death, resurrection, and ascension into heaven.
+Similarly, some have been baptized in the past but did not understand the Gospel or even know of the Holy Spirit when they were baptized.
 In those instances, just like these men, a strong argument can be made to be baptized again with a proper understanding of the meaning of the Gospel, the Holy Spirit, and baptism.

 Household Baptisms (infants?):